 Because these ukuleles are smaller in size, they will be cranking out a quieter and more subtle sound.
 However, many people like this.
 If you are looking for a sound which offers less bass, then this is the route to go down.
 I know that the tone of the soprano ukulele is not going to be to everybody’s liking, but I still suggest that you give it a go as it may be something that you end up falling in love with!

-This is the main reason as to why people pick up the soprano ukulele.
-They are the most affordable instruments on the market.
+Soprano ukulele is the most affordable instruments on the market.
+This is the main reason as to why people pick up the soprano.
 In fact, you can get something that sounds decent for not a whole lot of money too.
 They are ideal if you just wish to check out the ukulele to see if it is for you or, perhaps, you are a regular guitar player and you want to add something new to your repertoire without dedicating yourself to the instrument fully.